rxinoussouls/Jxckyz/README.md

-# ⚡ jxckyz hub
+# ⚡ Jxckyz hub

-**jxckyz hub** is a high-performance script suite designed for a seamless gaming experience.
+**Jxckyz hub** is a high-performance script suite designed for a seamless gaming experience.
 Featuring a clean interface and optimized automation, it’s built to be fast, reliable, and easy to use.

 ## ✨ Key Features
 * 🚀 **High Performance:** Lightweight execution with minimal impact on frames (FPS).